Vanlife Stoves: Best Options for Cooking in Your Campervan

 There’s no greater feeling than hopping in your van and driving wherever the road takes you.
 However, there is one issue that may pop up: food.
 After a few days, you’ll probably get tired of eating heavy, unhealthy takeout meals.

 If you spend extensive time in your van and crave good, old-fashioned home cooking, consider investing in a van stove set-up.
 In this article, we’ll go over the different van stoves available and help you pick the best one.

 Table of Contents

 Is It Safe to Cook Inside a Campervan?

-If you’re new to van life, the prospect of cooking inside a vehicle may seem alarming.
+If you’re new to van life, the prospect of cooking inside your van may make vanlife seem unsafe.
 Fortunately, it’s perfectly safe to cook inside your campervan as long as you implement these safety measures:

 - Install a roof vent

 - Install a CO detector